qDNA-yonsei/lepton/README.md

 * [z88dk](https://z88dk.org/) **v2.2 or newer**.
 To install it on Linux systems, please follow the instructions provided in https://github.com/z88dk/z88dk/wiki/installation#linux--unix.
 * [IA-16 GCC toolchain](https://gitlab.com/tkchia/build-ia16).
 To install it on Linux systems, refer to the instructions available at https://launchpad.net/~tkchia/+archive/ubuntu/build-ia16/.

-To build Lepton, you can use one of the two provided makefiles, depending on your target system.
+To build Lepton, you can use one of the provided makefiles, depending on your target system.
 Once you have installed the required tools, simply navigate to the relevant directory and run `make`.
 Here are the makefiles available:

 * `make/linux`: builds all binaries for Linux using `gcc` and copies them to the `bin/linux` directory.
 * `make/cpm`: builds all binaries for CP/M (z80) using `zcc` (z88dk) and copies them to the `bin/cpm` directory.